MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server-with-powershell-desired-state-configuration.md

 A full list and description of the parameters available on SqlSetup are available on the [SqlServerDsc GitHub respository](https://github.com/PowerShell/SqlServerDsc/tree/master#sqlsetup).

 The SqlSetup resource is odd because it only installs SQL and DOES NOT maintain the settings that are applied.
-For example, if the SQLSysAdminAccounts are specified at installation time, an admin could add or remove logins from to/from the sysadmin role and the SqlSetup resource wouldn't care.
+For example, if the SQLSysAdminAccounts are specified at installation time, an admin could add or remove logins from to or from the sysadmin role and the SqlSetup resource wouldn't care.
 If it is desired that DSC enforces the membership of the sysadmin role, the [SqlServerRole](https://github.com/PowerShell/SqlServerDsc/tree/master#sqlserverrole) resource should be utilized.

 #### Complete configuration